What is A Real-World Example of Fair Lending Discrimination?

 1. Maternity Leave Lawsuit Highlights Risk of Overt Discrimination

-A credit union in Denver was sued in April 2017 for allegedly discriminating against potential borrowers on the basis of sex or familial status, which is prohihibited by the Fair Housing Act.
+A credit union in Denver was sued in April 2017 for allegedly discriminating against potential borrowers on the basis of sex or familial status, which is prohibited by the Fair Housing Act.
 The lawsuit is still pending investigation.
 It was filed by a community organization, the Denver Metro Fair Housing Center.
-Bellco Credit Union denies the allegations and has publicly re-affirmed its commitment to Fair Lending.
+Bellco Credit Union denies the allegations and has publicly reaffirmed its commitment to fair lending.

 "For more than 80 years, Bellco has served as a trusted partner to our members in this community," the credit union said in a statement.
 "Bellco has never knowingly engaged in any discriminatory lending practices of any kind.
 In particular, Bellco’s policies forbid any kind of discrimination based on the sex or familial status of applicants, including pregnancy and maternity leave."